jacky5823a/docs/AgentBackend/manual-en.md

 - Switch setting: Set the member login switch for downline agents.
 Members of the agent cannot login if disabled
 - Percentage setting: Set the percentage of profit for downline agents.
 One future percentage available(undelivered), our systems calculate the last month of delivery report when the routine maintenance on the first Monday every month.
 This page also provides the last 6 percentage records which are delivered.
 Able to modify the last 3 delivered percentage and our system will recalculate the delivery report of the modified month.
 - Member management: Show all the members of personal and downline agents, but only personal members allow to modify member status and table limit.

+## Downline Agents

+There are four levels(Master Director/Director/General Agent/Agent).
+The `Account Management/Agent Management` page provides a place to manage the downline agents.

 ## Billing Account Management
 Check the account inquiry, bet record, transfer record, delivery record